ITOCHU ENEX CO.,LTD.

 Prevention of cancer and other diseases

-・Subsidies for secondary examinations
+• ・Subsidies for secondary inspection costs

 Support for Balancing Work and the Treatment of Injuries, Cancer and Other Diseases